-This passage captures God’s instruction to Moses on how to manage an aging Levite work force.
-The insights in this passage stand as a stark contrast to how retirement is viewed by those of us living in a western, capitalistic culture.
-Their point of transition represented a shift in their influence, not an end to their contribution.
+This passage captures God’s instruction to Moses on how to manage an aging Levite workforce.
+The insights in this passage contrast how retirement is viewed by those of us living in a capitalistic culture.
+The Levite’s point of transition represented a shift in their influence, not an end to their contribution.

 Biblical Perspective On

 The Bible is a great place to start when planning succession

 Although it doesn’t include a “How To” section for succession planning, there are stories to learn from and principles to apply.
 Each of the passages below provides a unique angle through which to consider a transition.
 I have given a brief overview of each to help you get started, but don’t let that be a substitute for digging into the text for yourself.
 This is not intended to be an exhaustive list of passages that relate to the broader topic of succession.
 I chose these because they serve as on-ramps to issues that tend to be overlooked in the typical planning process.
 May the Spirit of God use your time in the Word to give you much-needed insight and perspective.

 Numbers 27:12-23 and Deuteronomy 3:23-29 are parallel passages that provide different insights into the moment God confronted Moses with his need to identify a successor.
 Even though Moses experienced great frustration in leading Israel, his concern for their long-term well being eclipsed the desire to protect his personal legacy.

 Pisgah marked a profound shift in the way Moses understood his identity as the leader of Israel.
 Climbing Pisgah, his primary focus was to lead Israel into Canaan.
 Coming down from Pisgah, his primary focus had shifted to preparing his successor and Israel for the day he would no longer lead them.
 A careful look at verses 23-26 reveals this had been something Moses struggled with for quite some time.